Tyler-Will/Book_Club/README.md

 -Basic Bookshelf layout complete.
 -Books table is almost fully connected to frontend.
 Current Month's Book can be seen on the homepage.
 Previously read as well as current books can be looked at via the Bookshelf.
 9/14/2023
+-Admin Page is done as far as CRUD operations for books are concerned.
+Next step will be adding the ability to edit fluid information or information unrelated to specific books (Deadlines, storefront options, debating whether book covers should go here.)
+9/21/2023